alfiacapital/mooup-customer-mobile/DEEP_LINK_SETUP.md

-# Deep Link Configuration for open.mooup.ma/open-app
+# Deep Link Configuration for swipe.mooup.ma/open-app

 ## Overview
-This app has been configured to handle deep links from the domain `open.mooup.ma`.
+This app has been configured to handle deep links from the domain `swipe.mooup.ma`.
 The specific route `/open-app` will open the app and navigate to the main screen.

 ## Configuration Details